Arduqq/ror-workshop/README.md

 ---

-## Step 5: Create the Views
+## Step 6: Create the Views

 Now, let’s create the views to display the feeds and their entries.
+This is the place where you structure all that data that you request from your server.

 ### `app/views/feeds/index.html.erb`